kghose/lekha.nvim/README.md

 - It uses NeoVim's native command auto-complete feature to display chapters, chapter word counts and TODOs when the `LekhaGoto` command is called (Please see screenshot above).
 - There is no split pane.
-This reduces visual clutter but keeps the information accessible.
+This reduces visual clutter while keeping the information accessible.

 # Installation